prclzd/DROO-tensorflow2/README.md

 *Deep Reinforcement Learning for Online Computation Offloading in Wireless Powered Mobile-Edge Computing Networks*

-Python code to reproduce our works on Wireless-powered Mobile-Edge Computing [1], which uses the wireless channel gains as the input and the binary computing mode selection results as the output of a deep neural network (DNN).
+Python code to reproduce our DROO algorithm for Wireless-powered Mobile-Edge Computing [1], which uses the time-varying wireless channel gains as the input and generates the binary offloading decisions.
 It includes:

-- [memory.py](memory.py): the DNN structure for the WPMEC, inclduing training structure and test structure
+- [memory.py](memory.py): the DROO structure for the WPMEC, inclduing building DNN, storing data sample, Training DNN, and generating quantized binary offloading decisions.
+- [optimizatin.py](optimization): Solve the resource allocation problem.

 - [data](./data): all data are stored in this subdirectory, includes: